munificent/craftinginterpreters/book/introduction.md

 day-to-day programming, but how well do you *really* understand them?
 Well, after we've crafted our own from scratch, I guarantee you will.

-While I intend to show you that a programming language isn't as daunting as you might believe, it is still a challenge.
+While I intend to show you that an interpreter isn't as daunting as you might believe, implementing one well is still a challenge.
 Rise to it, and you'll come away a stronger programmer, and smarter about how you use data structures and algorithms in your day job.

 ### One more reason